infinitegame22/LS170/Study Guide.md

 Understand the characteristics of the physical network, such as latency and bandwidth

-Have a basic understanding of how lower level protocols operate
+Have a basic understanding of how lower-level protocols operate

 Know what an IP address is and what a port number is